mgoeker/table2itol/README.md

   input column but this can be modified by the user.
 * Provides carefully chosen colour vectors for up to 40 levels but combines them with symbols for maximizing contrast.
-* Can be used either interactively or non-interactively (on the command line).
+* Can be used either interactively on any operating system on which R is running, or non-interactively using the command line of a UNIX-like system.

 ## Prerequisites